Brian Smith / Writer

 additional work & recognition

-Sport Literate
+Published Essay: Sport Literate Magazine

 Brian's essay, The Myth of the Apolitical Athlete, was chosen for the 30th Anniversary Edition of Sport Literate.
 As one of America's foremost literary sports journals, its essays have appeared in celebrated anthologies such as The Best American Sports Writing and The Best American Essays.

-WLU Writing Competition
+Published Short Fiction: WLU Writing Competition

 To commemorate its centenary, Wilfrid Laurier University held its Short Fiction 'Drabble' Competition – 100-word stories for 100 years – featuring three categories central to its motto: inspiration, leadership and purpose.
 Open to all Canadian writers, Brian was the only writer to have a story chosen and published in all three categories.
 His Leadership-themed story was also republished in the Waterloo Record along with a profile of the author.